maliayas/SublimeText_TabToSpaceConverter/README.md

 * `git clone https://github.com/maliayas/SublimeText_TabToSpaceConverter.git TabToSpaceConverter`
 * Downloading the [zip][] of the repo and extracting into `Packages/TabToSpaceConverter`

+The plugin is developed for Sublime Text 3 and above.
+It's not tested on Sublime Text 2; however it may still work there, so you can give it a try if you have to.

 ## Usage

 This plugin is meant to be used with a keybinding.
 It's not defined by default,